 The protein encoded by this gene is a DNA-binding, leucine zipper-containing transcription factor that acts as a homodimer or as a heterodimer.
 Depending on the binding site and binding partner, the encoded protein can be a transcriptional activator or repressor.
 This protein plays a role in the regulation of several cellular processes, including embryonic lens fiber cell development, increased T-cell susceptibility to apoptosis, and chondrocyte terminal differentiation.
 Defects in this gene are a cause of juvenile-onset pulverulent cataract as well as congenital cerulean cataract 4 (CCA4).
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2010]

 GeneCards Summary for MAF Gene

 MAF (MAF BZIP Transcription Factor) is a Protein Coding gene.
-Diseases associated with MAF include Ayme-Gripp Syndrome and Cataract 21, Multiple Types.
-Among its related pathways are Th2 Differentiation Pathway and Transcriptional misregulation in cancer.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II transcription regulatory region sequence-specific binding.
+Diseases associated with MAF include Cataract 21, Multiple Types and Ayme-Gripp Syndrome.
+Among its related pathways are C-MYB transcription factor network and Th2 Differentiation Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and DNA-binding transcription activator activity, RNA polymerase II-specific.
 An important paralog of this gene is MAFB.